 Most retailers are focused on improving their cart abandonment rate.
 And rightly so.
-With the cart abandonment rate at about 75 percent, it is important for retailers to minimize this problem.
+With the cart abandonment rate at about 75 percent, retailers need to minimize this problem.

-If your brand suffers from this exact problem, there is something in your checkout process that causes ready-to-buy customers to leave without finalizing the purchase.
+If your brand suffers from this problem, something in your checkout process causes ready-to-buy customers to leave without finalizing the purchase.

 Ideally, guest checkout should be limited to one page.
-All important information such as contact information, billing address, delivery address, and payment details could fit onto it.
-This speeds up the buying process, especially for consumers who are shopping on mobile.
+All important information, such as contact information, billing address, delivery address, and payment details, could fit it.
+This speeds up the buying process, especially for consumers shopping on mobile.

-Adding additional options such as the PayPal button could also reduce the on-form filling.
-Plenty of brands use one-page checkout forms as a way to increase conversions and improve customer experience.
+Adding additional options like the PayPal button could reduce the on-form filling.
+Many brands use one-page checkout forms to increase conversions and improve customer experience.

 Sephora is one such brand.
-They created a staged checkout but everything shows up on a single page.
+They created a staged checkout, but everything appears on a single page.

 Adidas is another brand that gets this concept perfectly.
 Their checkout form is simple, short, and self-contained.
-There is no navigation bar that would lead users to other sections of the site and no other annoyances that would slow down the buying process.
+No navigation bar would lead users to other site sections, and no other annoyances that would slow down the buying process.

-Having a non-responsive site can hurt customers’ satisfaction with the online shopping process.
-One of the most common examples are pauses that happen after pressing certain buttons.
+Having a non-responsive site can hurt customers’ satisfaction with online shopping.
+One of the most common examples is pauses after pressing certain buttons.

-Such delays in loading during the checkout process can lead customers to think that the site has a poor performance and that it’s untrustable.
+Such delays in loading during the checkout process can lead customers to think that the site has poor performance and is untrustable.

 A slow checkout page can be a result of several issues.
-The site may have too many JS error issues, a lot of static content such as images and CSS files or third-party tools/apps that are not compatible with the checkout.
-Low-quality is another important factor that leads to slow pages on the site.
+For example, the site may have too many JS error issues, static content such as images and CSS files, or third-party tools/apps incompatible with the checkout.
+Low quality is another important factor leading to slow site pages.

 Using the word “register” can put customers off.

-For additional convenience, brands can work on allowing automatic filling in of details that the customer has already given.
+For additional convenience, brands can allow automatic filling in details the customer has already given.

 The benefits of saving details after the purchase should be clearly outlined.
-Users should also have a range of marketing preferences to choose from if they decide to sign up.
+Users should also have a range of marketing preferences if they sign up.

-Keep forms as short as possible and only ask for information that is necessary to complete a purchase.
-Remove unnecessary fields such as the title (Mr./Mrs./Miss) and don’t ask for both home and work phone.
+Keep forms as short as possible and only ask for the necessary information to complete a purchase.
+For example, remove unnecessary fields such as the title (Mr./Mrs./Miss) and don’t ask for home and work phone.

 Labels placed above fields are also easier and quicker to scan.
-Localization is also made easier as there is more space for longer translations.
+In addition, localization is also made easier as there is more space for longer translations.

 Autofill fields should be the norm.
-Not only does this save time but it also reduces errors.
-The autofill option is known for improving online conversions.
+Not only does this save time, but it also reduces errors.
+In addition, the autofill option is known for improving online conversions.

-Most browsers already offer this functionality but for this to work successfully, brands need to make sure that their fields are properly tagged with labels that a browser will recognize.
+Most browsers already offer this functionality, but brands need to make sure that their fields are properly tagged with labels that a browser will recognize for this to work successfully.

-Allow customers to use the same address for shipping and billing without having to do additional typing.
+Allow customers to use the same address for shipping and billing without doing additional typing.
 In the billing part, summarize the shipping address as editable content.

-Rebecca Taylor is an example of a brand that offers a seamless shopping experience for their customers.
+Rebecca Taylor is an example of a brand that offers a seamless shopping experience for its customers.

 Customer confidence can be boosted with messaging and trust icons.
 Nearly 51 percent of shoppers don’t purchase online because they are concerned about security.